Liam Maihi Bio

 “There still isn’t a performance I remember being more nervous about.
 But at the end of the song the entire hall erupted - that was where I first thought I might make a decent singer and where I first knew I wanted to be one.”

-Over the next decade, he did just about every job under the sun to chase down his dreams and still make the rent each week.
+After leaving school, he did just about every job under the sun to chase down his dreams and still make the rent each week.
 Between pulling taps at bars, plumbing for his grandfather, chicken farming at sub-zero temperatures, installing ceiling insulation, and guitar teaching for toddlers and retirees alike, you can bet he’s got some war stories.

 In 2015, Liam made the Grand Final of The Voice Australia (Season 4), earning national spotlight and the pride of his hometown.
 He later joined the lineup for Big Country Festival, billed alongside Country music veterans Lee Kernaghan, The Wolfe Brothers, The MyClymonts and Travis Collins.
 But instead of continuing to chase the industry grind, he went home to do what mattered most: be a dad.